rotanov/fefu-mmorpg-protocol/README.md

 ### Game Interaction

-All communication other than authorization stage is done via WebSocket protocol as underlying transport.
+All communication other than authorization stage (with an exception of logout) is done via WebSocket protocol as underlying transport.

 #### Common Invariants

-Those rules apply to any client-server communication below this point.
+Those rules apply to any client-server communication of [Game Interaction](#game-interaction) section.
 Explicit inclusion of these rules may be ommited.
 If there is an exception from the rules, the corresponding section shall state it explicitly.

 Each request message sent after client has been logged in MUST have a key `sid` with a string value of client sid provided by server.
 In case of invalid sid the